MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 How can you know that when you stitch two cycles together, that they will form the correct minimal cycle of the two sets?
 Even in the example seen above this is unlikely to be the correct cycle and to actually check the correct cycle under this scheme you'd need to check 2^k possible cycles where k is the number of elements in the union of the two combining cycles.
 I think the causal reason why this is hard is that this is an unnatural abstraction, if you think about the case where you have two cycles that are circles in the plane and their boundaries are close to each other, the cycles formed will be two circles, but along the boundary between the two midpoints of the circles, those points will want to match more closely with points from the opposite circle than with all of the points in their own circle.

 The problem with many similar algorithms (greedy match, any colony, minimum spanning tree transformation, etc.) is that you can know that an answer is within some bound of the correct one, but there is no framework for causal reasoning on why a given solution is wrong, we simply say that the algorithm didn't work for this set and then use some form of k-opt segment swap to minimize the answer (look ma it is getting shorter!).
-This is the general problem with using heuristics  rather than looking for root causes, iteration is at the heart of scientific thought and if you have no theoretical framework to wrap around a problem, then there is no place to iterate you theory when you find an exception to it.
+This is the general problem with using heuristics  rather than looking for root causes, iteration is at the heart of scientific thought and if you have no theoretical framework to wrap around a problem, then there is no place to iterate your theory when you find an exception to it.
 It is the difference between engineering and science. *WARNING BASELESS RANT INCOMING* I think for all of its sins, the greatest one in Computer Science is that we often rely too much on engineering efforts rather than the scientific and mathematical efforts of our fields namesake.
-We as a field seek short term gain in fitness functions (wether is path length in TSP research or benchmark success in Machine Learning) instead of long term understanding of deeper truths.
+We as a field seek short term gain in fitness functions (wether the fitness function is path length in TSP research or benchmark success in Machine Learning) instead of long term understanding of deeper truths.
 If we continually throw aside understanding at the feet of greater compute power then we do not deserve to be called scientists.
-The opposite tendency, to only rely on proofs is simarly flawed and I find many of the claims of Complexity theory to fall into this categorey, never really saying anything of use and building no intuition(which is inherently unprovable), except what is directly derrivable from previously shown results.
-If an answer to PvsNP exists, I expect that it will be a leap of logic unlike what we have seen before not a neatly built bridge of small results from PvsNp to P=NP or P!=NP.
-Since most Complexity theorists are trying to prove P!=NP because of a series of reductio ad absurdum (which as Schrodinger found out in the quantum realm, the world is often more absurd than the limits of imagination), There is a dirth of academic research trying to use the structure of relationships to map out what NP problems can be solved in P. As far as I can tell, the notion that Optimal tours might behave and change in the same ways that a precision watch would change to a replacement of gears, is lost on most people.
+The opposite tendency, to only rely on proofs is similarly flawed and I find many of the claims of Complexity theory to fall into this category of never really saying anything of use and building no intuition(which is inherently unprovable), except what is directly derivable from previously shown results.
+If an answer to P vs NP exists, I expect that it will be a leap of logic unlike what we have seen before not a neatly built bridge of small results from P vs NP to P=NP or P!=NP.
+Since most Complexity theorists are trying to prove P!=NP because of a series of reductio ad absurdum (which as Schrodinger found out in the quantum realm, the world is often more absurd than the limits of human imagination), there is a dirth of academic research trying to use the structure of relationships to map out what NP problems can be solved in P. As far as I can tell, the notion that Optimal tours might behave and change in the same ways that a precision watch would change to a replacement of gears, is lost on most people.
 We as a field either jump to statistical arguments or quasi-mathematical arguments neither of which seem to build actual understandable models of what is going on in a perfect circuit.
 (I say quasi here since very little of complexity theory deals with the actual nature of programs, geometrical structures and the like, instead falling back to the most broad of arguments, making it closer to the philosophy of old than the mathematics and science of the early 20th century, [GTC](http://ramakrishnadas.cs.uchicago.edu/gctcacm.pdf) seems promising on the P!=NP front and I need to read more about it).

 Why not clusters?
 There is a lot of literature on how to find clusters in graphs and they sort of have the property we are looking for that an ideal k-clustering of a graph is a natural abstraction.
 Two problems arise when considering clusters, first is how do we choose k, i.e. how do we know how many clusters there are in the graph?
-This is not a trivial problem and in general we can show that there is no correct answer by the simple fact that if we choose k to be n then we have n natural abstractions one for each point adn if we choose k to be 1 then we have one natural abstraction in the whole set, both of these are perfectly valid and easy to compute natural abstracts, but non-useful.
+This is not a trivial problem and in general we can show that there is no correct answer by the simple fact that if we choose k to be n then we have n natural abstractions one for each point and if we choose k to be 1 then we have one natural abstraction in the whole set, both of these are perfectly valid and easy to compute natural abstracts, but non-useful.
 Ok so maybe instead of using something like k means we use a hierarchical clustering algorithm like the [nearest-neighbor chain algorithm](https://en.wikipedia.org/wiki/Nearest-neighbor_chain_algorithm).
 This method would work better since we don't have to divine the number of clusters in the graph, but there is still a pretty serious problem with an approach like this.
 Since clusters have no ordering except points are either in the cluster or out of it, how would we form a cycle out of a cluster?
 If our smallest cluster in the hierarchy is some size m where m < n, then we'd still have 2^m possible cycles to choose from in order to find the optimal, and if we add up all of our k smallest clusters where k clusters consume the entire set, then we'd have 2^m_1 + 2^m_2 + ... + 2^m_k cycles to choose from. one we had all of these cycles, were is still no guarantee that we could combine them in any easy way so we'd have to also do a pairwise 2^m_a + 2^m_b combination step (where a and ba are two of the cycles found in the previous step) to get the final correct cycle.
 So is there any clustering method that could lead use to a natural abstraction that is easy to find, and useful in solving our problem?
 If we want to have a good natural abstraction, it would be useful if the abstraction had the correct cycle for the subset be incidental to the formation of the abstraction, much like in the plane the correct cycle of a convex hull subset is found simply by finding the convex hull.
 I don't know of any clustering algorithm that has that property (doesn't mean one doesn't exist) since clusters are mainly concerned with membership rather than ordering, so let's focus our efforts elsewhere.

 Another idea might be to make an ear decomposition (See Figure Below) using the matchings of our graph as the "edges" of the decomposition.
 Once we have some an ear decomposition we could then cut the resulting decomposition into a single path.
 Since our Graph is fully connected we'd also have to ensure that we only assign two edges per vertex greedily once our seed cycle is found in order to not multiple form cycles in the resulting path.

 <img src="img\EarDecomposition.png" alt="EarDecomposition" width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
 <p style="text-align:center"> Example of an Ear decomposition of a partially connected graph </p>

 I think this is moving in the right direction, since we have a nested structure to work with, we are moving toward a natural abstraction, but for similar reasoning to why convex hulling is an unnatural abstraction, this method would also be unnatural.
 This can be seen by the simple fact that there is no unique ear decomposition and any cycle we choose as the seed cycle (e.g. G_1 in the above Figure) would be valid.
 In many graphs in the waterloo dataset there are multiple cycles of matchings that could serve as the seed cycle.
-This necessarily means that you'd end up splitting one of the cycles of matchings into two ears breaking the naturalness of the abstraction.If we could guarantee that our matching ear decomposition would only stack more ears on top of each other, breaking no matching cycles, then this would be a promising technique and investigating the proper cutting algorithm would be the next step, but since this property is broken even by small graphs, this technique warrants no further investigation.
+This necessarily means that you'd end up splitting one of the cycles of matchings into two ears breaking the naturalness of the abstraction.
+If we could guarantee that our matching ear decomposition would only stack more ears on top of each other, breaking no matching cycles, then this would be a promising technique and investigating the proper cutting algorithm would be the next step, but since this property is broken even by small graphs, this technique warrants no further investigation.

 ### The Gordian Knot